 Global Transaction ID (GTID) is one of the most compelling new features of MySQL 5.6.
 It is also one of the trickiest to deploy to an existing large-scale environment.
 This talk will cover every aspect of how and why we adopted GTID at Facebook, including: * Benefits and use-cases * Comparison of different GTID implementations * A failover technique to easily replay missing transactions on replicas * Combining GTID with semi-synchronous replication * Changes we made to Facebook's version of the MySQL Server to simplify deployment, fix crash-safety, improve slave reconnection performance, and more * Operational rollout and automation across many thousands of MySQL instances This session is geared towards DBAs and database engineers.
 Attendees will gain a full understanding of how GTID works, why it's beneficial, and how to deploy it at any scale.

-Evan is an independent consultant and software developer, based in New York City.
+Evan is a software engineer and database automation expert based in New York City.
 He was originally engineer #4 at Tumblr, where he recently returned to direct several backend engineering teams.
-Previously he was a member of Facebook's MySQL team, where he deployed GTID to the world's largest MySQL fleet, and led development of the company's internal RDS-like database-as-a-service platform.
-Prior to Facebook, Evan was one of Tumblr's first engineers, where he led the Database Engineering team and scaled the site's MySQL backend.
-He is the creator of two open source tools: Jetpants, a shard orchestration toolkit; and Skeema, a schema management system.
+Previously he was a member of Facebook's MySQL Infrastructure team, where he deployed GTID to the world's largest MySQL fleet, and led development of the company's internal DBaaS platform.
+He has been using MySQL since 2003, and is the creator of two open source tools: Jetpants, a shard orchestration toolkit; and Skeema, a schema management system.

 Software Engineer, Facebook

 Santosh is a software engineer at Facebook working on improving MySQL.
 He improved multiple replication features like Global Transaction Identifiers, Multi-threaded slave and Semi-sync so they work at Facebook scale efficiently.
 Before joining Facebook, he graduated from Indian Institute of Technology.

 Database Engineer, Facebook